MicrosoftDocs/bingmaps-docs/BingMaps/venues/entity.md

 | phoneNumber       | string          |      | The phone number for the entity. |
 | type              | [styleEntry]    |  ✔   | The key that identifies how to display the entity. |

+> [!WARNING]
+> Even though entity.geometry technically supports multiple entries, currently only the first one is read.

 ## Example

 ```json